 La Selva Lodge & Spa offers fantastic tours of the Yasuni National Park.
 Positioned by the beautiful Lake Garzacocha, enjoy the canopy tower to spot toucans and parrots, visits to the Yasuni clay lick to observe parakeets, canoeing the lake, relaxing with a massage or spa treatment, and enjoying the delicious cuisine and comfort of La Selva Lodge.

-Around La Selva Lodge are many different rainforest trails that take you past some fascinating features of the Amazon Rainforest.
-On guided tours, walk past the giant emergent trees, pass Lake Garzacocha, and head deep within the rainforest.
+Around La Selva Lodge are many different rainforest trails near some fascinating features of the Amazon Rainforest.
+On guided tours, walk past the giant emergent trees, see Lake Garzacocha, and head deep within the rainforest.
 On the rainforest walks, you can find several different monkeys and spot fascinating birds, reptiles, plants and amphibians.

 The Napo Wildlife Center